-With technology changing so rapidly, when working in the creative industries, you have to keep up with the current trends and changes and how these affect our work.
+With technology changing so rapidly, it becomes essential to keep up with the changes, current trends and understanding how these affect our work.

 When it comes to Music Production, there have been a vast array of technological advances that have transformed the way we not only produce, but listen and work with music.